EngineerWebDeveloper/serviceTrade/README.md

 Now open the index.html file in your browser.
 You should find a date input, choose any date, then make sure we have a small calendar displayed, with red color for weekend days, green color for business days, and pink for the selected day.

+Find attached the screenshots. table is 121*28 for visibility.